top of page

 3. Maintain affordability for artists long-term

 Given that artists bring value to a place, there is a risk of gentrification and development which excludes artists from that space long term.
-Further, such development may transform the qualities of the site which artists found appealing and fruitful - for example green space and tranquillity.
-How can we challenge the dynamics of development in London such that sites remain "affordable" for artists to live and work there long term?
-How can we support a sense of stability and permanence for artists?
+This development may also transform qualities of a site which artists found appealing such as green space and tranquillity.
+This project is about mapping these systemic problems with artists' input in order to challenge the dynamics of development in London and ensure that sites remain "affordable" for artists to live and work there long term.

 Outputs